Glossary of Mobile Phone Terms – Helping You to Understand some of the Jargon

 Bluetooth is a short-range wireless technology that uses radio waves to enable different electronic devices to communicate with each other.
-The name comes from the Danish King Harald Bluetooth, who helped to unite warring countries in the 10th century.

 GPS stands for ‘Global Positioning System’.
 This satellite-based global navigation system is the technology behind Google Maps, Google street view and other location-based apps you use on your mobile device.